untra/polyglot/README.md

 :abc: Polyglot
 ---
-version 1.1.2
+version 1.2.0

 __Polyglot__ is a fast, painless, open-source internationalization plugin for [Jekyll](http://jekyllrb.com) blogs.
 Polyglot is easy to setup and use with any Jekyll project, and it scales to the languages you want to support.
-With fallback support for missing content, automatic url relativization, and powerful SEO recipes, Polyglot allows any multi-language blog to focus on content without the cruft.
+With fallback support for missing content, automatic url relativization, and powerful SEO tools, Polyglot allows any multi-language jekyll blog to focus on content without the cruft.

 ## Why?
 Jekyll doesn't provide native support for multi-language blogs.
 This plugin was modeled after the [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin), whose implementation I liked, but execution I didn't.